0 hidden charges. 0 forex

 debit-card

-It's no secret that you can invest in US stocks from India.
-Especially since the buzz surrounding foreign investments has gained momentum in India.
+There's a lot of buzz surrounding foreign investments gaining momentum in India.
 A quick scroll through social media is all it takes to notice that the desire to invest in US stocks from India has risen exponentially.
 Yet, this interest isn't limited to veteran investors alone — but applies to regular folks like you and me.
-After all, I have been reading about the likes of Apple Inc (AAPL), Meta Platforms Inc (FB) of Facebook fame and Tesla Inc (TSLA) for ages now.
+After all, we have been reading about the likes of Apple Inc (AAPL), Meta Platforms Inc (FB) of Facebook fame, and Tesla Inc (TSLA) for ages now.

 American Investments Reign Supreme